AWS S3 Storage Provider

 Required Dependencies

-The S3 storage provider depends on:
+The AWS S3 storage provider depends on:

 These dependencies are automatically resolved when adding the project reference.